newsdev/driveshaft/index.md

 Sheets (or tabs) becomes a top-level object in the output, keyed by sheet name.
 Each sheet's rows become an array of objects.
 Column headers come from the first row of the spreadsheet.

-You can **hide** entire sheets or columns from the output by appending `:hide` to the sheet name, or column title in the first row.

 ###### Example: Spreadsheet → JSON

 ![Spreadsheet example]({{ site.baseurl }}public/img/format_spreadsheet.png)